perrygovier/ionic-docs/docs/api/item.md

 ## Clickable Items

-An item is considered "clickable" if it has an `href` or `button` property set.
+An item is considered 'clickable' if it has an href or button property set, or if it uses a framework's [routerLink](https://ionicframework.com/docs/api/router-link) directive/component.
 Clickable items have a few visual differences that indicate they can be interacted with.
 For example, a clickable item receives the ripple effect upon activation in `md` mode, has a highlight when activated in `ios` mode, and has a [detail arrow](#detail-arrows) by default in `ios` mode.

 import Clickable from '@site/static/usage/v8/item/clickable/index.md';